๐ŸฅธIntro to Psychology

 Naturalistic Observation

-• Observer bias can distort findings if researchers interpret ambiguous behaviors in ways that confirm their expectations; ethical concerns about privacy must also be addressed
+• Observer bias can distort findings if researchers interpret ambiguous behaviors in ways that confirm their expectations.
+Using multiple observers and checking for inter-rater reliability helps reduce this problem.

 Case Studies

-Compare: Naturalistic Observation vs. Case Studies—both sacrifice experimental control for depth and real-world relevance.
+Compare: Naturalistic Observation vs. Case Studies: both sacrifice experimental control for depth and real-world relevance.
 Naturalistic observation watches many subjects without intervening; case studies dive deep into one subject.
 Both are exploratory and hypothesis-generating rather than hypothesis-testing.

 Gathering Self-Report Data